greeshma-hckr/penetration-testing-cheat-sheet/README.md

 ### SQL Injection

-Try to produce database errors by injecting a single-quote, back-slash, double-hyphen, forward-slash or period.
+Try to produce database errors by injecting a single-quote, back-slash, double-hyphen, forward-slash, or period.

 The following examples were tested on MySQL database.